‘Who’s to blame?’: The best comments this week on seattletimes.com

 “Yet I still care, I still have hopes.
 It’s why I read this paper every day, why I still follow all that happens.
 I believe that everything happens for a reason.
 Maybe Seattle just has to go through hell to get back to being heaven.
 Maybe I do, maybe we all do.”

-— This, too, shallpass (June 2, 2019)
+— This,too,shallpass (June 2, 2019)

 UW’s softball season ends in heartbreaking loss to UCLA after dramatic extra-inning duel